Understand and master braising – the classic cooking technique that delivers complex, rich flavors and sublime, tender textures.

 Braising vs Stewing

-The only difference between a stew and a braise is in the size of the cooking ingredients.
-In a stew the meat, fish or vegetables are cut into smaller pieces.
+The difference between a stew and a braise is in the size of the cooking ingredients and amount of braising liquid used.
+In a stew the meat, fish or vegetables are cut into smaller pieces and cooked in a bit more liquid than a typical braise.

 Braising vs Pot-Roasting